Phase 1

 Be honest, consistent, and well-prepared.

-🚫 Common mistakes in Step 4
+🚫 Common mistakes in this Step

 - Applying too late